-This post contains spoilers about Odalisque. in the process of revealing Salmeo's character.
+This post contains spoilers about the Percheron Saga in the process of revealing Salmeo's character.

-As Grand Master Eunuch, apart from the Zar (the Percherese word for the Sultan), he is "the most powerful man within the palace," rich and influential, fearing no one except the Valide [the Zar's widow].
+As Grand Master Eunuch, apart from the Zar (the Percherese word for the Sultan), he is "the most powerful man within the palace," rich and influential, fearing no one except the Valide (the former Zar's widow and mother of the young Zar).
 He authorizes all activity, significant and insignificant, within the harem.
 He buys clothes for the harem women and gives individual permission to female merchants to trade their goods.
 He orders individual eunuchs to perform physical tasks.
 He keeps track of when the Zar consorts with any concubine.
 After the death of the Zar, the Valide indicates that his young heir's private conversation with a harem girl "terribly incensed Salmeo," and when the heir asks Salmeo to leave the room, Salmeo "bristled."
 The young Zar acknowledges who really has power: "I don't have as much say as everyone seems to think.
 Salmeo and the Valide are the King and Queen of the harem."

 Salmeo's body repulses the other characters.
 His cheek is scarred.
 The scar has the shape of a rope and it sometimes twitches or "lifted with the man's sly grin."
 His face is "normally unreadable," sometimes "blank," though sometimes he "smirks" or is "sour-looking."
 He "flounced in confidently," acknowledges the Zar with a "soft, bouncing bow" and speaks in an "effeminate, lisping way" that, despite being "gentle," is used to intimidate.
 Only when necessary, he "bellowed."
 Even the simplest, smallest act of taking a bite of food is described grotesquely: "He bit down on the grape, enjoying the explosion of juice, letting it trickle down his throat as he considered his position.
 He spat the seeds out."
 Even his attempt at hygiene with a signature scent is disgusting: He sweetens his breath with violet perfume that he "habitually blew over all those he spoke with."